Header Image 1

 Unit 2 – Conducting Psychological Research – internally assessed via written assessment tasks

-You will learn about research methods and need to be able to describe and evaluate:
+You will develop an understanding of the whole research process and will also learn about research methods and need to be able to describe and evaluate:

-You will develop an understanding of
+You will develop an understanding of:

-You will learn how to analyse data
+You will learn how to analyse data:

-As part of your internal assessment you will be required to design, conduct and write up your own piece of Psychological Research
+As part of your internal assessment you will be required to design, conduct and write up your own piece of Psychological Research.

 Year 13

-Unit 3 – Health Psychology – externally assessed via a 2 hour exam
+Unit 3 – Health Psychology – externally assessed via a 2 hour exam.

 You will study:

-Unit 4 – Criminal and Forensic Psychology – internally assessed via written assessment tasks
+Unit 4 – Criminal and Forensic Psychology – internally assessed via written assessment tasks.

-Different explanations for criminal behaviour including:
+You will learn about different explanations for criminal behaviour including:

 Overall – External assessment = 58% internal assessment = 42%